 Why should you be concerned?

 The World Health Organization has confirmed outbreaks of cholera in the following countries:

 - Democratic Republic of Congo

 Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

-- Wash your hands with soap under warm running water for at least 20 seconds as often as possible, including before eating or preparing food and after using the bathroom or changing diapers.
+- Wash your hands frequently with soap and water for at least 20 seconds.
+Do this as often as possible, including before eating or preparing food and after using the bathroom or changing diapers.

 - Use alcohol-based hand sanitizer if soap and water are not available.
-It's a good idea to always keep some with you when you travel.
+Always keep a bottle with you when you travel.

-- Travellers to usual tourist areas that practise safe food and water precautions and good hand hygiene are at low risk.
-Travellers visiting areas with limited access to clean water, that do not follow proper hand hygiene precautions, or eat raw or poorly cooked food are at higher risk for cholera.
-Higher risk travellers may benefit from vaccination and should consult with a health care provider to discuss this option.
+- Travellers visiting areas with limited access to clean water, who do not follow proper hand hygiene precautions, or eat raw or poorly cooked food are at higher risk for cholera.
+Higher risk travellers, such as aid or humanitarian workers or those that must travel to high risk areas, may benefit from vaccination and should consult with a health care provider to discuss this option.

 - Seek medical attention immediately.

 - Drink fluids and use oral rehydration salts to prevent dehydration.

 - Infants, young children and the elderly and those with underlying health conditions are at greatest risk of dehydration.